seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 > *Tasmātih'Ānanda, es' eva hetu etaṁ nidānaṁ esa samudayo esa paccayo
 > nāmarūpassa, yadidaṁ viññāṇaṁ*.
 >
-> "Therefore, *Ānanda*, this itself is the cause, this is the reason, origin and
+> "Therefore, Ānanda, this itself is the cause, this is the reason, origin and
 > condition for name-and-form, namely consciousness."

 What is emphasized here, is the importance of consciousness.
 Out of the two,